socketsupply/tonic/README.md

 - Server and client side rendering.

 # NON-GOALS
-- Re-rendering performance is not important in all cases. `innerHTML` is fast enough for most cases.
-And while the "vdom everywhere" approach might make code easy to reason about at a high level, it ends up being a compromise when performance actually matters.
-When programming for performance, target exact nodes and manage updates explicitly.
+- When re-rendering performance is *truly* important, a virtual dom is not the right tool.
+In these cases you should either A. update some specific dom nodes directly or B. use a graphics/animation engine.
+The one-way-everywhere approach might make some code easy to reason about, but it ends up being a performance compromise with added complexity.
 - JSX
 - Magic